-Covers operations that represent the lowest risks.
+1 'OPEN' CATEGORY A1,A2, A3 2 'SPECIFIC' CATEGORY 3 'CERTIFIED' CATEGORY Covers operations that represent the lowest risks .

-Does not require drones that are subject to standard aeronautical compliance procedures, but are conducted using the drone classes that are defined in Commission Delegated Regulation (EU) 2019/945 [6], then amended by DR 2020/1058 [8]

-Maximum height: 120m

 Includes other types of operations presenting a higher risk.
-The risk assessment shall be conducted to indicate which requirements are necessary to keep the operation safe.
-[6]

-Maximum height: 120m for standard scenario, or higher if authorized by the competent authority

-Subject to rules on certification of the operator, and the licensing of remote pilots, in addition to the certification of the aircraft pursuant to Delegated Regulation (EU) 2019/945.
-[6]

-Maximum height: as established by the certification
+The risk Subject to rules on certification Does not require drones that are subject to standard aeronautical compliance procedures, but are conducted using the drone classes that are defined in assessment shall be conducted to indicate which requirements are necessary to keep the operation safe.
+[6] licensing of remote pilots , in addition to the certification of the aircraft pursuant to Delegated Regulation (EU) 2019/945.
+[6] Commission Delegated Regulation (EU) 2019/945 [6] then Maximum height: 120m for Maximum height: as established amended by DR 2020/1058 [8] authorized by the competent by the certification Maximum height: 120m authority